mcRPW/rpw/src/README.txt

 	(3)

-	When sharing the tool, do not mirror the JAR file, but instead share a link to the official page, or at least a link to http://goo.gl/oZ4vTD
+	When sharing the tool, do not mirror the JAR file, but instead share a link to the official page, or at least a minified link.

 	(4)